LUCIT-Systems-and-Development/unicorn-binance-websocket-api/README.md

 click ![thumbs-up](https://s3.gifyu.com/images/tu.png) if you need one of them or suggest a new feature!

 Before you report a bug, [try the latest release](https://github.com/oliver-zehentleitner/unicorn-binance-websocket-api#installation-and-upgrade).
-If the issue still exists, provide the error trace, OS and python version and explain how to reproduce the error.
+If the issue still exists, provide the error trace, OS and Python version and explain how to reproduce the error.
 A demo script is appreciated.

 If you dont find an issue related to your topic, please open a new [issue](https://github.com/oliver-zehentleitner/unicorn-binance-websocket-api/issues)!